watem-sedem/watem-sedem/docs/routing.rst

 +----------------------+-----------+

 .. note::
-    - Routing flows from land to land pixels, land to river pixels, from river to river pixels, but not from river to land pixels!
+    1. Routing flows from land to land pixels, land to river pixels, from river to river pixels, but not from river to land pixels!

-    - Routing can be defined in rivers, sewers and ditches.
+    2. Routing can be defined in rivers, sewers and ditches.
 Yet, this routing should be user-defined (see :ref:`here <riverrouting>`).
-If one does not have to define this routing, than rivers, ditches can be implemented as sinks.
-See :ref:`here<riverroutin>` for the implementation in rivers and :ref:`here <inlcudesewers>` for sewer and ditches.
+If one does not have information to define this routing, then rivers, ditches can be implemented as sinks.
+See :ref:`here <riverrouting>` for the implementation in rivers, and :ref:`here <inlcudesewers>` for sewer and ditches.
 When sewer and ditches are considered as sinks, than they are also referred to as end points.